-A soft 404 is a URL webpage that tells the user the page doesn’t exist, but also a 200 OK code.
+A soft 404 error is caused by a URL on your website that tells the user the page doesn’t exist (a 404 code), but at the same time that it does (a 200 OK code).
 In most cases, this is a page that has little or no content, for example, a product category page without any products in it.

-Soft 404 errors can be caused by poorly configured servers where they load a missing page that displays a 200 code when it should instead display a 404 no longer existing response code.
+Soft 404 errors can also be caused by poorly configured servers where a missing page is loaded that displays a 200 code when it should instead display a 404 no longer existing response code.

 Servers can give many different response codes to communicate the loading status of a webpage.
 In general, any code between 400 and 499 is to indicate that the page did not load and the 404 response is the only code that carries a specific meaning – that the page no longer exists.

 A soft 404 error is not an official code sent to the internet browser, Google adds this label to the page within their index to mark webpages that are poorly configured and do not need crawling – typically pages with very little or no content on them.

 Google adds these tags to ensure that no crawl budget is allocated to them so none of its resources are wasted.
 For example, if the header displays this 200 code when it shouldn’t, the page might be regularly crawled and even indexed.
 This is not only a waste of resources but also offers a bad experience in search results, a big no-no for what Google wants to offer its users.